Free online masterclass to help you clear your energy and raise your vibrations. Click here to watch.

 When you’re suffering from fatigue, it doesn’t matter if you sleep 20 hours a day or drink 30 coffees in the span of a few hours: you will still be tired to the very marrow in your bones.
 You’ll feel as though you have 500lb lead weights strapped to each of your limbs, and it might be damned near impossible to gather the strength to do even the most mundane of tasks.

 Adding to the bone-weariness of fatigue, insomnia can also be a horrible way that mental and emotional depletion can manifest.
 You are so very, very tired, all the time, and all you want to do is sleep, but you can’t.
 Why?
-Because your thoughts are racing at top speed and you can’t shut them down.
+Because your thoughts are racing at top speed and you can’t break the loop.
 Just as you start to drift off, some worry will intrude and knock you back into wakefulness, so you can’t get much-needed rest… which compounds the fatigue that’s already draining you dry.

 3. Illness Or Physical Symptoms